You're reading the category archive for Blog Bits

 The bottom line here is to find pictures that are related to the content of the post and that are “available” for use.
 Follow these two simple guidelines and you will have much better posts (visually) without the headache of copyright issues.

-Posted in Blog Bits, Blog Content, Blog Themes & Templates, Blogging by admin and tagged 1 lone comment
+Filed Under: Blog Bits, Blog Content, Blog Themes & Templates, Blogging Tagged With: images

 What Should You Place In Your Blogroll?